 Staff who are concerned about the conduct of a colleague towards a pupil are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
 All staff must remember that the welfare of the child is paramount.
-The school's whistleblowing code is available on the Google Drive, and in the Safeguarding file enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.
+The school's whistleblowing code is available within the policy file on google drive ,enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.

 All concerns of poor practice or possible child abuse by colleagues should be reported to the head teacher.
-Complaints about the head teacher should be reported to the chair of governors.
+Complaints about the head teacher/principal should be reported to the chair of governors.

-Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure immediate actions to the headteacher without delay; any concerns about the headteacher should go to the Chair of Governors who can be contacted on jmr1052@live.co.uk (Joe Rutherford)
+Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure immediate actions